Skip Global navigation and goto content

 The Florida Department of Health in Volusia County has an operating budget of 22 million dollars and has a workforce of 250 employees.

-There are four public health clinics, two dental offices, environmental health offices, five Women, Infants, and Children (WIC) program offices, and two Vital Statistics locations.
+There are four (4) public health clinics, two (2) dental offices, three( 3) environmental public health offices, two (2) Women, Infants, and Children (WIC) program offices, and three (3) Vital Statistics locations.

 Within six months of her appointment in Volusia County, the new Orange City location opened.
 The new office consolidated clinical services that had been dispersed in West Volusia following the 2007 tornado that destroyed the DeLand location.